 History of present illness should cover the duration and temporal patterns (eg, abrupt onset, cyclical recurrence), provoking factors (eg, allergen exposure, cold, exertion, supine position), and approximate volume of hemoptysis (eg, streaking, teaspoon, cup).
 Patients may need specific prompting to differentiate between true hemoptysis, pseudohemoptysis (ie, bleeding originating in the nasopharynx that is subsequently coughed up), and hematemesis.
 A sensation of postnasal drip or any bleeding from the nares without coughing is suggestive of pseudohemoptysis.
 Concomitant nausea and vomiting with black, brown, or coffee-ground–colored blood is characteristic of hematemesis.
 Frothy sputum, bright red blood, and (if massive) a sensation of choking are characteristic of true hemoptysis.

-Review of systems should seek symptoms suggesting possible causes, including fever and sputum production (pneumonia); night sweats, weight loss, and fatigue (cancer, TB); chest pain and dyspnea (pneumonia, pulmonary embolism); leg pain and leg swelling (pulmonary embolism); hematuria (Goodpasture's syndrome); and bloody nasal discharge (Wegener's granulomatosis).
+Review of systems should seek symptoms suggesting possible causes, including fever and sputum production (pneumonia); night sweats, weight loss, and fatigue (cancer, TB); chest pain and dyspnea (pneumonia, pulmonary embolism); leg pain and leg swelling (pulmonary embolism); hematuria (Goodpasture syndrome); and bloody nasal discharge (granulomatosis with polyangiitis [Wegener granulomatosis]).

 Patients should be asked about risk factors for causes.
 These risk factors include HIV infection, use of immunosuppressants (TB, fungal infection); exposure to TB; long smoking history (cancer); and recent immobilization or surgery, known cancer, prior or family history of clotting, pregnancy, use of estrogen-containing drugs, and recent long-distance travel (pulmonary embolism).

-Past medical history should cover known conditions that can cause hemoptysis, including chronic lung disease (eg, COPD, bronchiectasis, TB, cystic fibrosis), cancer, bleeding disorders, heart failure, thoracic aortic aneurysm, and pulmonary-renal syndromes (eg, Goodpasture's syndrome, Wegener's granulomatosis).
+Past medical history should cover known conditions that can cause hemoptysis, including chronic lung disease (eg, COPD, bronchiectasis, TB, cystic fibrosis), cancer, bleeding disorders, heart failure, thoracic aortic aneurysm, and pulmonary-renal syndromes (eg, Goodpasture syndrome, granulomatosis with polyangiitis ).
 Exposure to TB is important, particularly in patients with HIV infection or another immunocompromised state.

 A history of frequent nosebleeds, easy bruising, or liver disease suggests possible coagulopathy.
 The drug profile should be reviewed for use of anticoagulants and antiplatelet drugs.